Last updated on January 17th, 2022 at 02:28 pm

 When building a home gym, it’s important to make sure the equipment you pick is both versatile and effective.
 There are few, if any, implements that meet those requirements better than the kettlebell.
 For those in the know, kettlebells are an easy addition to their home gym.
-For those that aren’t, you may find yourself asking, “What is a kettlebell and do I need them?”
+For those that aren’t, you may find yourself asking, “What is a kettlebell, and should I have them in my home gym?”

-Kettlebells trace their history back to Russia in the early 1900’s and probably before.
+Kettlebells trace their history back to the 13th century with the first written reference found in Russia in the early 1900s.
 Russian strongmen and weightlifters of that period were known as “gireviks”.
 This loosely translates to “kettlebell man”.
-In that time, kettlebells were THE implement of choice for building strength and in many cases still are.
+At that time, kettlebells were THE implement of choice for building strength and in many cases still are.

-The Russian special forces, or “Spetsnaz” also use them as their primary training method.
-Since kettlebells build both impressive strength and seemingly unending endurance, kettlebell training was ideal for this branch of the Russian military.
+The Russian special forces or “Spetsnaz” also use them as their primary training method.
+Since kettlebells build both impressive strength and seemingly unending endurance, kettlebell training is ideal for this branch of the Russian military.

-The incredibly simple and deadly effective kettlebell was brought to the US by a former Spetsnaz trainer, Pavel Tsatsouline.
+The incredibly simple and deadly effective kettlebell was brought to the US by a former Spetsnaz trainer, Pavel Tsatsouline in 1998.
 Known as the “father of the kettlebell”, Pavel introduced American law enforcement and military forces to kettlebell training.
 Pavel quickly showed US forces such as the Navy Seals how to stay in peak physical condition using the versatile, effective, and easily transportable kettlebell.

 Kettlebell training turned out to be so effective that it quickly caught the eye of the US fitness community.
 Very few, if any, implements have more uses or are as effective.

-As for size, Pavel has a pretty straight forward recommendation for this too.
+Pavel Tsatsouline, the father of kettlebell training, recommends the following for beginners.
 Men should start with a single 26-35 pound kettlebell.
-Stronger men can start with a 45 pound version.
+Stronger men can start with a 45-pound version.
 Women should start with a single 15-18 pound kettlebell, with stronger women starting at 25 pounds.

-As a note, you will usually find kettlebells in weights measure in traditional lbs. or kg.
+As a note, you will usually find kettlebells in weights measured in traditional lbs. or kg.
 But you will occasionally find them measured in their traditional Russian measurements of “pood”.
-If that’s the case, here’s how those weights break down…
+If that’s the case, here’s how those weights break down:

 - .5 pood = 8 kilos or 18 lbs.